 Memories on the Mesa

-Memories on the Mesa is a non-profit sanctuary - our mission is to provide a forever home for sick and rescued desert animals.
+Memories on the Mesa is a non-profit sanctuary - our mission is to provide a safe home for sick and rescued desert animals.

-Created as a 501c3 non-profit in 2017, Memories on the Mesa is dedicated to bringing sick, neglected desert animals back to health.
-Each animal has an automatic forever home here - where they can safely roam within large enclosures closely resembling their natural desert habitat.
+Created as a 501(c)3 non-profit in 2017, Memories on the Mesa is dedicated to bringing sick, neglected desert animals back to health.
+Each animal has an automatic home here - where they can safely roam within large enclosures closely resembling their natural desert habitat.

 Part of our daily routine in caring for our tortoises includes 10 minute lukewarm baths, nose and mouth cleansings, eye and nose drops, oral liquid medication, and in severe cases, injections.
 When necessary, we even use baby nebulizers on our tortoises to help them breath.
 We also provide personalized diets (hay and pellets, home-grown vegetables and fruits, as well as vitamin supplements), which insures that each and every tortoise has the best chance possible to survive.
 In some cases, hand feeding several times a day has been necessary.
 If a tortoise is too weak, we will puree food and give it to them in small liquid doses until they are strong enough to eat on their own.
 It may take many months and several visits to the veterinarian before a tortoise's condition improves.

 Unfortunately, they will always carry the virus in their system, and so cannot be 'put back' with other tortoises or released into the wild.